Pulse Brain · Growing Health Evidence Index

 Summary

-This paper by Creamer et al. (2016), published in Ecological Indicators, presents an ecological approach to measuring soil quality by integrating biological, chemical, and physical indicators into a coherent assessment framework.
-The study likely draws on data from multiple land-use systems to evaluate indicator sensitivity and relevance, contributing to ongoing efforts to standardise soil quality measurement across agricultural and natural landscapes.
-It is likely grounded in a European context and may inform both scientific monitoring programmes and policy frameworks relating to soil health.
+Creamer et al. (2016) proposes an ecological approach to soil quality measurement that integrates biological, chemical, and physical indicators into a coherent, multi-scale assessment framework.
+The work draws on data across contrasting land-use systems to evaluate indicator sensitivity and practical utility, contributing to the standardisation of soil quality monitoring across agricultural and natural landscapes.
+As suggested by the publication venue and year, the framework likely reflects European soil monitoring priorities and aims to bridge scientific assessment with policy-relevant soil health reporting.

 Key measures